saulomano/AES/README.md

+Modificacion de proyecto forkeado del original, se elimina librerias apache y se reemplaza por java. agregar

 # AES
 Migrated Visual Basic AES crypt/decrypt function to Java Two functions that encrypt/decrypt strings as the original visual basic code pasted below.

 Technical solution:
 Solution provided is J2SE, and it uses javax.crypto and java.security packages.
-Solution runs with JDK 7+.
+Solution runs with JDK 8+.
 You don't need any J2EE library for run it.
 Solution requires JCE and an Apache library.

 Just for curiosity the original visual basic code has a bug.
 The position 15 of the array hash is overwritten, and the last one (position 31) is never written.
 I will keep this bug in my java code, because if not the functions will not work as visual basic ones.